Lockjaw (character): Fictional character biography

-Lockjaw was born on the island of Attilan (formerly in the Atlantic Ocean and eventually moved to the Moon).
-Many times he has brought Inhumans to Earth and back again.
+Lockjaw was born on the island of Attilan (formerly located in the Atlantic Ocean and eventually moved to the Moon).
 At times, his powers have been manipulated by evil forces, most usually by Maximus.
 Lockjaw and the Royal Family encountered Maximus' creation, the Trikon, and were driven from Attilan's Great Refuge in exile.

 Lockjaw first appeared as a member of the Inhumans when they attempted to retrieve Medusa from the outside world and take her back to Attilan.
 This led them into conflict with the Fantastic Four, the first humans they met, who were harboring Medusa after rescuing her from the villainous Frightful Four.
 Accordingly, Lockjaw is indirectly responsible for revealing the existence of Attilan to the outside world.
 They returned to Attilan and became trapped in Maximus' barrier around the Great Refuge.

 Lockjaw is able to escape and becomes separated from his city.
 He roams the country for some time, accidentally terrorizing the local citizens, until he meets up with the Human Torch and Wyatt Wingfoot.
 He journeyed with the pair in their attempt to breach the "negative zone" barrier.
 Before long, the Inhumans were freed from the "negative zone" barrier, and Lockjaw transported Crystal to New York, and brought Triton from Attilan to rescue Mister Fantastic.
 Lockjaw was later compelled to return Crystal to Attilan by Maximus.

-With Crystal, Lockjaw was captured by Diablo.
-They later rescued the injured Quicksilver.
-Before long, Lockjaw attended the wedding of Quicksilver and Crystal.
-He also brought the Fantastic Four to Attilan to battle Thraxton.

-At one point, Quicksilver and the Thing witnessed what appeared to be Lockjaw, apparently a sentient being once mutated by Terrigen Mist, speaking to them.
+At one point, Quicksilver and the Thing witness what appeared to be Lockjaw, apparently a sentient being once mutated by Terrigen Mist, speaking to them.
 This convinces Quicksilver not to expose his daughter Luna to the Mists.
-However, Lockjaw later brought Quicksilver to Washington, D.C., in search of X-Factor, and Quicksilver there stated that Lockjaw's sentience was actually a hoax perpetrated on the Thing by Karnak and Gorgon.
+Lockjaw brings Quicksilver to Washington, D.C., in search of X-Factor, where Quicksilver states that Lockjaw's sentience was actually a hoax perpetrated by Karnak and Gorgon.

-Lockjaw brought the other Inhumans to Earth in search of Medusa when she fled Attilan to avoid a compulsory abortion.
-He also transported the injured Triton back to Attilan.
-With Crystal, he later summoned the Avengers to help battle Thane Ector and the Brethren.
-With the Avengers, he battled the Brethren.

-As noted in Ka-Zar #12, Lockjaw also travels to the Heroes Reborn universe with his Inhuman family.
-This visit lasts for about a year; all are returned successfully.